gitpod-io/workspace-images/CONTRIBUTING.md

 e.g. `ruby-3`
 1. Use `base` combination as reference rather than other combination unless there is an exception. e.g. `full-vnc` is one of the cases which uses the `full` combination rather than the `base`.
-This is because combination as the vnc combination only adds an extra `tool-vnc` chunk and nothing else.
+This is because the vnc combination only adds an extra `tool-vnc` chunk and nothing else.
 This combination should always change whenever the `full` combination changes.

 ### Updating Release configuration files

 The final step to make sure your newly added image gets published is to update these files:

-1. **sync-containers.yml** : To publish images from local registry to GAR
+1. **[.github/sync-containers.yml](.github/sync-containers.yml)** : To publish images from local registry to GAR.
-1. **promote-images.yml** : To copy images from GAR to Docker Hub
+1. **[.github/promote-images.yml](.github/promote-images.yml)** : To copy images from GAR to Docker Hub.